WREXHAM Council looks set to scrap a controversial one-way system under Stansty Bridge.

-It was launched in response to concerns over the narrowness of the bridge and the standards of the pedestrian footpath which runs beneath it.
+It was launched in response to concerns over the narrowness of the bridge and the safety of the pedestrian footpath underneath.

-However, drivers and nearby residents were up in arms after it caused weeks of traffic mayhem.
+However, drivers and residents claimed it caused weeks of traffic mayhem.

-In a consultation, which received 600 responses, only 10 per cent of people wanted the one way system and footpath improvements to remain permanent.
+In a consultation, which received 600 responses, only 10 per cent of people wanted the one-way system and footpath improvements to be made permanent.

-A report on the trial from Wrexham Council’s environment department will go before the authority’s executive board on Tuesday.
+A report on the trial from Wrexham Council’s environment department will go before the authority’s executive board tomorrow.

 The report states: “Feedback received through consultation with residents, businesses, emergency services and other interested parties indicated there is little support for the permanent introduction of the one-way system and widening of the existing footway.”

 It also says increased traffic levels were observed along Mold Road during the trial, although it claims levels were distorted due to the temporary closure of the A5152 through Rhostyllen.